Mental Health Facilities Kenton, OH

 Family Resource Center Of Northwest Ohio Inc

 Family Resource Center Of Northwest Ohio Inc is a mental health treatment center in Kenton, OH, located at 775 Eliza Street, 43326 zip code area.
 Family Resource Center Of Northwest Ohio Inc provides outpatient treatment and telemedicine/telehealth.
-Family Resource Center Of Northwest Ohio Inc offers behavior modification, individual psychotherapy and cognitive behavioral therapy to children / adolescents and young adults.
-Family Resource Center Of Northwest Ohio Inc also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and transitional age young adults.
-Additional services at Family Resource Center Of Northwest Ohio Inc consist of case management and suicide prevention services.
+Family Resource Center Of Northwest Ohio Inc offers psychotropic medication, behavior modification and trauma therapy to children / adolescents and young adults.
+Family Resource Center Of Northwest Ohio Inc also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and transitional age young adults.
+Additional services at Family Resource Center Of Northwest Ohio Inc consist of suicide prevention services and case management.

 Learn More